Freya Mavor: Early life

+When she was nine years old, her family moved to La Rochelle, France, where she lived for four years.
+She studied at Collège Eugène Fromentin in La Rochelle and at Mary Erskine School in Edinburgh, In 2008, she joined the National Youth Theatre.
 Mavor first became interested in acting after watching The Shining when she was ten years old.
-For a period, she lived in La Rochelle, France.
-She studied at Collège Eugène Fromentin in La Rochelle and at Mary Erskine School in Edinburgh, and has been a member of the National Youth Theatre since 2008.
 Her first acting experience was in school productions of Shakespeare's The Tempest as Miranda and in The Merchant of Venice, directed by John C. Allan, prior to a stint in the National Youth Theatre.
+In 2005, she was a mezzo-soprano at the National Youth Choir of Scotland.

 Career

 In 2011, Mavor made her professional debut as Mini McGuinness in the fifth and sixth series of E4 drama Skins.
 She described her character as "quite a feisty and witty figure, but she doesn't really think about the consequences of her actions".
 For her role, she was nominated for Best Actress at the TV Choice Awards 2012.

 Mavor became the face of Pringle of Scotland for its 2011 spring/summer campaign.
 She also won the Fashion Icon of the Year Award at the 2011 Scottish Fashion Awards.
+She was voted 78th in the UK edition of FHM's 100 World's Sexiest Women 2012.
+In 2013, Screen International named her as one of the UK Stars of Tomorrow.

 In 2013, Mavor played Nicola Ball in the romantic comedy Not Another Happy Ending.
 It was first screened at the 2013 EIFF Closing Night.
 The film is about a writer suffering from writer's block and her publisher's campaign to get her writing again.
 In the same year, she appeared as Liz in Sunshine on Leith, an adaptation of the stage musical based on the lyrics of The Proclaimers, first screened at TIFF 2013.
 In 2015, she starred in Joann Sfar's French-Belgian mystery film The Lady in the Car with Glasses and a Gun alongside Benjamin Biolay and Italian actor Elio Germano.
-It was the first of a three consecutive French-speaking roles for Mavor, who speaks French fluently, followed in 2016 by supporting roles in both Yvan Attal's satire about antisemitism Ils sont partout and the period drama Cézanne et moi, about the friendship between novelist Émile Zola and painter Paul Cézanne and starring Guillaume Canet and Guillaume Gallienne in the two leading roles.
+It was the first of a three consecutive French-speaking roles for Mavor, followed in 2016 by supporting roles in both Yvan Attal's satire about antisemitism Ils sont partout and the period drama Cézanne et moi, about the friendship between novelist Émile Zola and painter Paul Cézanne and starring Guillaume Canet and Guillaume Gallienne in the two leading roles.